Skip to content

 What is ETL

-ETL is an embedded-oriented C++ template library (authored and maintained on GitHub under the MIT license).
+ETL is a C++ template library designed for embedded systems (authored and maintained on GitHub under the MIT license).
 It provides many STL-like containers and utilities, but all containers have a fixed capacity or a maximum capacity — they never call malloc/new, making them ideal for systems with strict memory controllability requirements.
-It is compatible with older compilers and embedded toolchains (designed to target C++03 and later environments).
+It is compatible with older compilers and embedded toolchains (designed to support C++03 and later environments).

-In short: if you want the convenience of STL but bare-metal predictability, ETL is a great fit.
+In short: if we want the convenience of STL but need bare-metal-level predictability, ETL is a great fit.

 Core Features

-ETL's design focus can be summed up in a few sentences: fixed/maximum-capacity containers (variants of vectors, queues, linked lists, maps, etc.), no heap allocation, STL-style API compatibility (where possible), MIT-licensed open source with active maintenance on GitHub.
-You can find ports or wrappers for it in the Arduino, PlatformIO, and various other embedded ecosystems.
+ETL's design focus can be summed up in a few sentences: fixed/maximum-capacity containers (variants of vectors, queues, linked lists, maps, etc.), no heap allocation, STL-style API compatibility (where possible), and MIT-licensed open-source with active maintenance on GitHub.
+We can find ports or wrappers for it in the Arduino, PlatformIO, and various other embedded ecosystems.

-Here is a minimal example: a fixed-capacity vector (note: the actual header file name and namespace depend on the ETL version you are using):
+Here is a minimal example: a fixed-capacity vector (note: the actual header file names and namespaces depend on the ETL version we use):

 #include <etl/vector.h>